All Episodes

 Every single one.

-My dad and my uncle multiple times.
+My dad and my uncle, multiple times.

-Never once did they do it to someone else, and never once did they see it go the other way.
+And never once did they see it go the other way.

 They never saw it.